top of page

 Bio

 For eighteen years Peggy taught elementary and high school art in Toronto.
 Teaching strong design principles to students had an impact in her developing creative work.
-Upon retirement in 2016 she immersed herself in landscape painting.
-Since 2019 her practice as a landscape painter has shifted from a practice of traditional settler representation into the visual language of abstraction.
-The turn to abstraction speaks to her evolving consideration of boundaries, borders and forms related to the cellular foundations of being.
-Current influences are Otis Jones, Gerhard Richter and Lynda Bengalis.
+Upon retirement in 2016 she immersed herself in the traditional settler representation of landscape.
+Since 2019 her practice has shifted into the visual language of abstraction.
+The turn to abstraction speaks to her evolving consideration of boundaries, borders and forms related to the foundations of being.

 Artist Statement

 Peggy explores abstraction using acrylics.
-What is seen and felt about her environment has a hand in determining her choices.
+What is seen and felt about her global and local environment has a hand in determining her choices.
 She lives in a city, in a troubled world, not far from stunning but threatened nature, and the work evokes these accordingly.

 Solo Shows